v4k0nd/foldr-creator/README.md

 # foldr-creator
-Quick python script to create custom folder structure.
+Quick python script to create custom folder structure predefined in a YAML file.

 ## How to use
 The repo will contain a `.exe` file that parses a `dir_structure.yaml.backup` file.
 Create a copy of the `.yaml.backup` and rename it to just `.yaml`.